3mdeb/openpower-coreboot-docs/devnotes/mss_vpd.md

 on the MCS position.
 Nevertheless, both configurations are identical.

 No separate configurations exist for nonfunctional (unpopulated) MCAs/MCSs, those are simply not configured at all.
+All J#, X# and Q# slots are saved in VPD, even when they are not used.
+Because of that the size of the binary VPD is constant (20 764 bytes).

 #### VPD decoding